Ayushdev-a1/Ayushdev-a1/README.md

 👋 Hi, I'm **Ayush Anand**
 📍 Patna, Bihar, India
-🎓 Second-Year BE Student in Electronics and Communication Engineering at UIET, Panjab University
+🎓 BE in Electronics and Communication Engineering at UIET, Panjab University

 ---